 - Use SPL (the Splunk Search Processing Language) to search your data.

-You can use parentheses when explaining that a task is optional in a procedure.
+You can use parentheses when explaining that a step is optional in a task.

-- (Optional) Type context for the task in a new paragraph.
+- (Optional) Provide the context for the task in a new paragraph.

-- Optional: Type context for the task in a new paragraph.
+- Optional: Provide the context for the task in a new paragraph.

-- Type context for the task in a new paragraph (optional).
+- Provide the context for the task in a new paragraph (optional).

 You can also use parentheses when writing about one or more fields in statistical commands and charting functions for SPL.
 See the following example: